-The decision as to when the apprentice is ready to move on to the end point will be made by the employer (with advice from training provider if requested by the employer).
-This will be when the gateway conditions below are met, and based on their monitoring of the apprentice's progress and their Learning Journal, they are satisfied of the apprentice's competence across all of the Knowledge, Skills and Behaviours of the standard.
+The decision as to when the apprentice is ready to move on to their end-point assessment will be made by the employer (with advice from training provider if requested by the employer).
+This will be when the Gateway conditions below are met and based on their monitoring of the apprentice's progress and their Learning Journal, they are satisfied of the apprentice's competence across all of the Knowledge, Skills and Behaviours of the standard.

-- Apprentices without level 2 English and Mathematics will need to pass the tests for level 2, prior to taking the end-point assessment. - Completion of the Learning Journal (ready for submission to the EPAO)
+- Apprentices without Level 2 English and Mathematics will need to pass the tests for Level 2, prior to taking the end-point assessment. - Completion of the Learning Journal (ready for submission to the EPAO).